Sweetland Center for Writing Departmental Information

 - operates a Writing Workshop for both undergraduate and graduate students;

-- operates four Peer Tutoring Centers, the Online Writing Lab (OWL), and the Synchronous Online Writing Lab (SyncOWL);
+- operates four Peer Tutoring Centers, the Synchronous Online Writing Lab (SyncOWL) and the Online Writing Lab (OWL) for undergraduates;

 - trains undergraduates to become Peer Tutors in WRITING 300: Seminar in Peer Tutoring and WRITING 301: Directed Peer Tutoring;

 The Sweetland Center for Writing aims to help writers become more confident, skilled, and knowledgeable about writing and the subjects they write about.
-Sweetland faculty and peer tutors supplement formal writing instruction in the Writing Workshop, Peer Tutoring Centers, the Online Writing Lab (OWL), and the Synchronous Online Writing Lab (SyncOWL).
+Sweetland faculty and peer tutors supplement formal writing instruction with one-to-one consultations in the Writing Workshop, Peer Tutoring Centers, Online Writing Lab (OWL), and Synchronous Online Writing Lab (SyncOWL).

-Writing Workshop offers free half-hour one-on-one sessions with University writing instructors for students who want feedback on their writing.
+Writing Workshop.
+Writing Workshop, held in 1310 North Quad, offers free half-hour one-to-one consultations with Sweetland writing instructors for students who want feedback on their writing.
 Make an appointment on our website, www.lsa.umich.edu/sweetland.

-The Sweetland Center for Writing also operates four Peer Tutoring Centers located in G219 Angell Hall, 1136 Shapiro Undergraduate Library, 1059 Alice Lloyd Hall, and 2322 Bursley Hall on North Campus where students can get writing help on a walk-in basis, or electronically via Sweetland's Online Writing Lab (OWL) or the Synchronous Online Writing Lab (SyncOWL) found at: sitemaker.umich.edu/sweetlandwritinghelp/home.
+Peer Tutoring.
+The Sweetland Center for Writing also operates four Peer Tutoring Centers located in G219 Angell Hall, 1136 Shapiro Undergraduate Library, 1059 Alice Lloyd Hall, and 2322 Bursley Hall on North Campus where students can get writing help on a walk-in basis from Sweetland-trained undergraduates.

 - Academics & Requirements